adamchainz/django-linear-migrations/README.rst

 2. edits it to depend on the new migration from your main branch
 3. updates ``max_migration.txt``.

-If Black is installed, the command formats the updated migration file with it, like Django’s built-in migration commands do (from version 4.1+).
+If Black is installed, the command formats the updated migration file with it, like Django’s built-in migration commands do.
 See below for some examples and caveats.

 Note rebasing the migration might not always be the *correct* thing to do.